vishant007/w_player/README.md

 # Demo Video:

-# To Run Your Machine:
+# To Run On Your Machine:

 ```bash